 Ageing is an inevitable process, so the quality of life that an individual experiences in their later years is of the utmost importance.
 With Ipswich’s increasing growth, it is anticipated that – like many regions of Australia - the proportion of our ageing population will also keep increasing.

-Ipswich Council plays an active role in ensuring that it ensures that the wellbeing of all community members, regardless of their age, in alignment with the following principles:
+Ipswich Council plays an active role in enhancing the wellbeing of all community members, regardless of their age, in alignment with the following principles:

 Ipswich City Council has partnered with Yellow Cabs make travelling to the shops and back easier and more affordable for certain residents.
-Eligible members of the community (seniors, people with disabilities and their carers) will be allowed to travel by taxi from home to their designated shopping precinct for only $2 each way!
+Eligible members of the community (seniors, people with disabilities and their carers) will be offered the opportunity of travelling by taxi from their home to their designated shopping precinct for only $2 each way!

-For more information please contact Ipswich City Council Seniors & Disabilities Community Development Officer, Karri Browne, ph: (07) 3810 6646 or email email@example.com.
+For more information contact Ipswich City Council Community Development Officer Karri Surtees on (07) 3810 6646 or email email@example.com.

 Report an Issue